aospapp/aosp/external/python/cpython3/Doc/library/stdtypes.rst

 The Python runtime does not enforce :term:`type annotations <annotation>`.
 This extends to generic types and their type parameters.
-When creating an object from a ``GenericAlias``, container elements are not checked against their type.
+When creating a container object from a ``GenericAlias``, the elements in the container are not checked against their type.
 For example, the following code is discouraged, but will run without errors::